-The clinical trial carried out by Ulster University and Seating Matters recorded significant results for patients and facilities – including an 88% reduction in pressure injuries.
+The clinical trial carried out by Ulster University and Seating Matters recorded significant results* for patients and facilities – including a reduction in pressure injuries.
 This groundbreaking research is having a significant impact on patient care.¹

 The Injury Prevention Program™ is a way to help your organization replicate these results in your own facility.